Childhood Trauma And Social Isolation:

 Many people assume that confidence is something that you either have or you don’t; however, this is not actually the case.
 It is not a case of either being born confident or not.
 Also, feelings of confidence are not fixed.
 A person may be confident in some areas of life (e.g. about a hobby, their work, or the ability to play a sport or musical instrument, etc, but not confident in others).
 So it is not a question of being a confident person or not.
 Rather, it is a question of which areas of life you are confident in already, and which areas of life you have the potential to be confident.

 Feeling a lack of social confidence does not set a person apart, nor does it make them in any way inadequate or inferior.
 Indeed, many people who we think of confident may well, beneath the veneer, be consumed by inner doubt.
-Even the most confident person’s confidence can take a severe knock by, for example, being rejected by someone they are in a relationship with or suffer a run of bad luck and misfortune.
+Even the most confident person’s confidence can take a severe knock by, for example, being rejected by someone they are in a relationship with or suffering a run of bad luck and misfortune.

 In social situations, if we see others around us behaving very confidently, it is worth reminding ourselves that this is quite possibly not a true reflection of how they feel inside – they may simply have learned to hide their inner anxieties.